We’ve Ranked Every Aussie Bachelor & Bachelorette Season

 The Bachelor and The Bachelorette hold a special place in the hearts of Australians, mostly ‘cos we love to watch straight people date and then be savagely dumped on TV for shitz and gigz.

 10. Blake Garvey

 7. Sam Wood

 4. Georgia Love

 2. Matty J

 This might be a controversial choice.
-Don’t @ me, but I’ll fight for Matty J. To me, he was the most well-rounded bachy we’ve ever had.
+Don’t @ me, but I’ll fight for Matty J. To me, he was the most well-rounded Bachy we’ve ever had.
 Matty is smart, sweet, kind, funny, and not mention a total babe with amazing hair, the main prerequisites for the gig.
 Matty was perfection.

 1. Sophie Monk

 It was tough not putting Matty J here but could anyone else be number one?
-Absolutely not.
-Sophie Monk redefined the role of bachy.
-She was always true to herself and didn’t just play the part.
+Sophie redefined the role of Bachelor or Bachelorette.
+She was always true to herself (aka a massive bogan) and didn’t just play the part.
 She was a magnificent eclipse, the kind we might never see again.

 Aside from Sophie being actual perfection, the season saw the series’ funniest feud break out over Jarrod and the boys peeing in his pot plant.
 Then we had dreamboats in Apollo and James, and another of my favourite villains Blake, who left the show by simply telling Sophie “ciao.”